Phineas/phin-tmp/README.md

 ## 🔭 Current

-I'm currently working on [Hiven](https://hiven.io) - it's a chat platform built for the future.
-We're currently focussing on perfecting **monetized groups** to allow anyone to set up a paid group with ease.
-I also work on [Giggl](https://giggl.app) - we're making it super easy for anyone to collaborate or watch anything online together using the concept of virtual cloud-hosted browsers.
+I'm currently working on [Giggl](https://giggl.app) - we're making it super easy for anyone to collaborate or watch anything online together using the concept of virtual cloud-hosted browsers.

 ## ⚡️ Experience